 The AI tools were more helpful here than with the shorter content types.
 When each tool provided longer form content, it was easier to adjust on the fly, tweaking one way or another to a real, workable product description.
 Copy.ai did provide one nonsensical product description, however they all provided descriptions that were helpful.

 - Copy.ai seemed to stumble of the friendly tone of voice item, directly including it as a product feature, rather than how I wanted the product descriptions to sound.
 The other two tools did not have trouble with this.

 - Copysmith.ai provided good product descriptions of various lengths to work with.

-- Conversion.ai also provided good product descriptions with an interesting variety of choices to work with.
+- Jasper.ai also provided good product descriptions with an interesting variety of choices to work with.

 So, what is our verdict?
 Copy.ai consistently underperformed our expectations of helpfulness.
 Copysmith.ai did better, providing content that was helpful and at least usable.
 Conversion.ai, while not perfect, consistently provided content that was better than the other two.

 Five Things We Learned Using AI Content Tools

 They are not quite exactly what they claim to be.
 While they claim that they can create human-quality content in a matter of seconds, we found that to be sort of true, and sort of not true.
 We did get some helpful content, but just as often the results were not helpful.
 The results were not quite human-quality, and it often needed us to re-write to be workable and usable for our applications.